chrisallenlane/watchtower/README.md

 Frequently Asked Questions
 --------------------------
+** Isn't the HTML report format kind of unusable?
+What's the point of marking items "good" or "bad" or whatever when all of that work is going to be lost when I close my browser? **

+Your work _won't_ be lost! `Watchtower` uses some clever HTML 5 to save your work automatically as you make changes to the report.

 **When I generate the same report multiple times, the order in which each signature appears often changes.
 Why?**